src-d/guide/talent/job-descriptions/intern-ds.md

 - ≈ 452,000,000 commits' metadata taken from 16,000,000 repositories on GitHub (Oct 2016)

-ROLE
+## ROLE

 - Strong computer science and machine learning background is essential for data science team members.
 You will be expected to be a passionate, skilful engineer who is able to produce amazing results quickly and reliably.
 Coding skills are important; we are using Python 3 in our research and production prototyping.
 Besides, we occasionally code in Go, C++ and CUDA.
+MLoSC shares common ideas with Natural Language Processing, so solid **NLP** knowledge is also required. **Deep Learning** experience is highly appreciated.

 ## CULTURE